 With a super easy construction based on a rectangle, this free crochet sweater pattern is playful, fast and perfect for beginner to advanced crocheters.
 You’ll love watching it come together with zero increasing or decreasing!
-Get the free pattern + video below or purchase the ad-free, printable PDF with stitch chart for $2.99.
+Get the free pattern + video below or purchase the ad-free, printable PDF with stitch chart.

 The Haven free crochet sweater pattern is part of an collaboration with Lion Brand Yarn.
 This post contains affiliate links.